Right-wing populism: New Zealand

 Right-wing populism is thought to have emerged in New Zealand with Robert Muldoon, the New Zealand National Party prime minister from 1975 to 1984.
 An economic nationalist and social conservative, Muldoon has been cited as having appealed to the masses through his animosity towards the media and leftists and his own abrasive and colourful public persona.
 He also often made rude or unusually frank comments about foreign leaders, including American president Jimmy Carter and Australian prime minister Malcolm Fraser, whom he ridiculed and even bullied.

+The New Zealand First party, which has historically taken a nationalist standpoint, has been described as a populist party.

 Pakistan

 In Pakistan, Pakistan Tehreek Insaaf (PTI) has recently been described as centrist-populist while sharing some characteristics with right-wing populists.
 Its leader Imran Khan has attacked traditional politicians.
 The British journalist Ben Judah, in an interview, compared Khan with Donald Trump on his populist rhetoric.

 Taiwan

 Taiwan's right-wing populists tend to deny the independent identity of their country's 'Taiwan' and emphasise their identity as a 'Republic of China'.
 Taiwan's left-wing Taiwanese nationalists have strong pro-American tendencies, so Taiwan's major and minor conservatives are critical of this.
 In particular, Taiwan's right-wing populists demand that economic growth and right-wing Chinese nationalist issues should be more important than liberal democracy and that they should become closer to the People's Republic of China.
 Some of Taiwan's leading right-wing populists include Terry Gou, Han Kuo-yu and Chang Ya-chung.